-NSW RFS Brigade funding applications submitted earlier this year under the 2018/19 Emergency Volunteer Support Scheme have now been forwarded to the Office of Emergency Management for consideration.
-The outcomes for these proposals will be announced shortly.
-Advice on successful and unsuccessful applications are to be circulated to applicants via the NSW RFS District Offices.
+NSW RFS Brigade funding applications submitted under the current 2018/19 Emergency Volunteer Support Scheme have now been determined by the Office of Emergency Management.
+The outcomes for these proposals were announced in January 2019 and advice on successful and unsuccessful applications are to be circulated to applicants via the NSW RFS District Offices.

 The Emergency Volunteer Support Scheme supports projects that enhance the recruitment, retention and training of emergency service volunteers.
 It is expected that this Scheme will once again be available in 2019/20.
 Please see the Office of Emergency Management website as well as the Programme Guide and list of Eligible and Ineligible Purchases for further information.

 Bush Fire Risk Mitigation and Resilience Grants Programme